mapuya19/mapuya19.github.io/about.md

 ## **Hi.
 I'm Matthew Apuya.
 I am...**
 {: style="text-align: left;"}

-A student at NYU, studying ComputeR Science and minoring in Game Design.
+A student at NYU, studying Computer Science and minoring in Game Design.

 A native Pittsburgher, before moving to Little Rock, Arkansas.